khalidhossain5000/Next-Js-Course-Management-App-Project/README.md

 ## Project description

-Simple Vegetable Shop is a Next.js web app that allows authenticated users to add and manage products.
-It features secure Google login, responsive UI with Tailwind CSS, and MongoDB integration for product storage.
-Protected routes ensure only logged-in users can access product management pages.
+Dream LMS – Course Management App is a simple full-stack web application built with Next.js.
+It allows users to register, login, browse courses, view lectures, and track their learning progress.
+The app features user authentication with NextAuth.js, a responsive design using Tailwind CSS, and dynamic data fetching for a smooth and interactive learning experience.
+It’s a modern and lightweight platform focused on providing students an easy and seamless way to access online courses.

+It’s a Next.js full-stack project with authentication, dynamic content fetching, and a responsive UI.
+Perfect for learning full-stack development with modern technologies.

 ## Live Demo